Students speak: What it’s like to attend a dance boarding school

 Professional-quality facilities

 Take some time to think about what you’re looking for in a studio.
-After all, you’ll be spending many hours of your time there.
+After all, in a dance boarding school experience, you’ll be spending many hours of your time there.
 Do you want high ceilings for practicing jumps and lifts?
 Do you want a beautiful view out the windows, spaces to hang out with friends, or a dedicated athletic and dance training room?
-Do your research and see what the dance boarding schools you’re considering have to offer.
+Do your research and see what each dance boarding school has to offer.
 At the best dance boarding schools, you’ll enjoy professional-quality facilities that will keep you motivated to train at your highest level.

 At Interlochen Arts Academy, Dance students practice in the Dance Center, a 25,000-square-foot facility situated on the shores of Interlochen’s Green Lake.